 - Drain the soybeans and remove the outer skins.
 Removing the outer skins is optional, but your milk will have a better texture if you do.

-- Blend the soybeans with 3 cups of water (750 ml) until well blended and almost smooth.
+- Add them to a powerful blender and blend them with 3 cups of water (750 ml) until well blended and almost smooth.

 - Strain the blended mixture using a nut milk bag, a cheesecloth, a napkin or a fine mesh strainer.